-• Revenues expected to remain flat or slightly decrease based on expectations of the current economic conditions.
+• Revenues expected to remain flat or slightly increase based on expectations of the current economic conditions.

-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022

-Governmental Activities: The total budget for governmental activities is expected to increase for the upcoming fiscal year due to additional CARES funding of \$22,858.
+Governmental Activities: The total budget for governmental activities is expected to increase for the upcoming fiscal year due to American Rescue funding in the amount of \$27,735.